This page has Four Sections:

-This is a picture of the pampiniform plexus (arrow) of a dog.
-We took this picture from our neuter page.
+The pampiniform plexus is circled in blue.
 It is difficult to differentiate the arteries from the veins because they are all wrapped together.

 The point of this exercise is to give you an idea of the tremendous amount of underlying microscopic anatomy and physiology that occurs in the heart, lungs, and blood vessels in order to deliver oxygen to the cells.
 An awful lot is going on that we just don’t see to make the whole system work.
 Knowledge of all of this is a testimonial to the people that have studied this their whole lives to understand it and explain it to the rest of us.

 Oxygen delivery to cells is a critical part of the normal physiology of every aerobic organism.
 If this system gets disrupted there will be significant problems, and even death of the cell.
 As a result, the body has several mechanisms to cover for problems.